datkumar/Configs/Git-GitHub/README.md

 - To verify, you can view your global git config as: `git config list --global`.
 Your global git config is stored in `~/.gitconfig` file

-You can also refer [my git config](https://github.com/datkumar/Configs/blob/main/config-files/.gitconfig)
+You can also refer my git config in the `.gitconfig` file

 ### More about Git config